Back to Freepik Calendar

 Internet and activism

 By 2000, Earth Day congregated people from 184 different countries and 5,000 environmental groups.
 In this case, the internet played an essential role, as it was a great tool to organize activities and activists from different countries.
-Many different activities took place during Earth Day 2020.
-Let’s see a couple of examples: in Gabon (Africa) a drum chain that went from village to village helped raise awareness on ecology.
-In other places like the United States, people asked for a First Amendment Rally protesting at the National Mall (Washington, DC.)
-And those were not the only actions that citizens took, there were many more.
+During Earth Day 2020, many activities were organized worldwide to raise awareness about ecology.
+For instance, in Gabon, Africa, a drum chain was used to raise awareness about the environment by going from village to village.
+In the United States, people gathered for a First Amendment Rally protesting at the National Mall in Washington, DC.
+Citizens took many other actions to help the cause as well.

 Today